-This report also addresses concerns raised by the Lichfield & Hatherton Canal Restoration Trust and Inland Waterways Association regarding the processing of the planning application and seeks to clarify matters specific to the inter-relationship between the development and the likely route of the to be restored Lichfield Canal.
+This report also addresses concerns raised by the Lichfield & Hatherton Canal Restoration Trust (LHCRT) and Inland Waterways Association (IWA) regarding the processing of the planning application and seeks to clarify matters specific to the inter-relationship between the development and the likely route of the to be restored Lichfield Canal.
+It should also be noted that the application was to be determined at the Committee meetings on the 17th December 2018 and 14th January 2019, but in each case members resolved to defer the determination to allow time to consider the legal opinions received from the LHCRT.